kubernetes-sigs/kubespray/docs/upgrades.md

 #### Graceful upgrade

-Kargo also supports cordon, drain and uncordoning of nodes when performing a cluster upgrade.
+Kubespray also supports cordon, drain and uncordoning of nodes when performing a cluster upgrade.
 There is a separate playbook used for this purpose.
 It is important to note that upgrade-cluster.yml can only be used for upgrading an existing cluster.
 That means there must be at least 1 kube-master already